wmutschl/mutschler.eu/content/project/gmm-estimation/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example
 ---
-In this project (joint with the Dynare Team) we plan to provide an interface for a GMM/SMM/IRF-matching toolbox at perturbation orders up to three (using pruning) in Dynare.
-The code adapts the GMM Estimation Toolbox of Martin M. Andreasen and is documented in my *Econometrics & Statistics* paper.
+In this project (joint with [Johannes Pfeifer](https://sites.google.com/site/pfeiferecon)) we develop a toolbox that enables a Method-Of-Moments estimation of dynamic and stochastic models.
+The code greatly improves and enhances my GMM Estimation Toolbox which I used in my *2018 Econometrics & Statistics* paper and which was based on [Martin M. Andreasen's work](https://sites.google.com/site/mandreasendk/).
+It is available since Dynare 4.7.

-We have pushed a first implementation that is able to do GMM and SMM on nonlinear DSGE models to the master branch of Dynare.
-Now we are working on the exact interface.
+Features I am currently working on:

+- [x] Add interface
+- [x] GMM estimation up to third-order with pruning
+- [x] SMM estimation up to any order with or without pruning
+- [ ] IRF and GIRF Matching
+- [x] Analytical derivatives for optimization and standard errors
+- [ ] Support for measurement errors
+- [ ] Speed and memory improvements
+- [ ] Documentation and examples